 La Convention Nationale was the first French government to replace on monarchical structure.
 This legislative structure lasted until 1795, when France devolved into La Terreur "The Reign of Terror."
 I suppose when you're the legislative body that repurposes a building, there's no need to hold back on the sentimentality in the art?

 La Marianne is gorgeous and triumphant, overlooking Foucault's Pendulum (which you can see in the picture above).

 Notable Burials at the Parisian Pantheon

-An act of parliament is required for new burials in the Pantheon - high ranking civil servants do continue to be interred there.
+An act of the French parliament is required for new burials in the Panthéon - high ranking civil servants do continue to be interred there.
 The most well-known of the burials include: Voltaire, Rousseau, Victor Hugo, Emile Zola, Louis Braille, and the architect of the Pantheon, Jacques-Germain Soufflot.